benjamincrozat/legacy-blog/README.md

 ## What you will learn

-This is a small project that I work on alone.
-That being said, you will be able to learn more about:
+This is a small project.
+It certainly won't teach you how to maintain apps at huge scales.
+That being said, you can learn about:
 - Simplicity.
-Most developers underestimate the benefits of simple code.
+Most developers underestimate its benefits.
-- Integrating AI to speed up your writing.
+- Using the GPT API from OpenAI to create features that were unthinkable not so long ago.
 - Creating admin pages based on Laravel Nova.
 (I'm working on Filament's integration in the _feature/filament_ branch.)
 - Testing.
 A crucial part of ensuring everything stays stable.
 Because I can be forgetful, distracted and overconfident sometimes.
 These are bi flaws of human beings that can easily be mitigated by machines.
 - How to use various frontend technologies such as Livewire v3 + Volt, Alpine.js, and Tailwind CSS.